pkdone/mongo-mangler/README.md

 &nbsp;

-The test environment used to produce the outline results consisted of:
+The test environment used to produce the outlined results consisted of:

  * __MongoDB version__:  5.0
  * __MongoDB deployment topology__:  A single unsharded replica set consisting of 3 replicas